Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 The magic trick here is the engravement.
 Old fishing rods with initials tend to make good money.

-Mr. Charles Graham Campbell, a fishing tackle specialist in Glasgow mentioned how there was a smart looking rod which was decorated with a green marble in one of the auctions.
+Mr. Charles Graham Campbell, a fishing tackle specialist in Glasgow, mentioned a smart-looking rod in one of the auctions decorated with green marble.

 Believe it or not, this was sold for £920.
 Crazy, right?
-An old fishing rod that is usually worth no more than £100 or £200 getting a breakthrough like that.
+An old fishing rod, usually worth no more than $100 or $200, gets a breakthrough like that.

 Collector’s Choice

 An avid collector wants the best of everything.
-The most valuable fishing rods are often made by reputed builders.
+Reputed builders often make the most valuable fishing rods.

 Here are three areas of rod makers explained for your help: